kunjantalati/kunjantalati/README.md

 - 👨‍💻 I’m currently working on my <a href="https://github.com/kunjantalati/BookStore/">BookStore</a> using Reactjs.
 - 📚 I’m currently learning everything about MERN Stack Development 😅
+- while also enrolled in a certification course on Udemy, focused on the Google Cloud Platform.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play Rock paper scissors.
 <br>